This content has been updated for 2021.

 - Do research on the vendor’s company size and history.
 Was the company founded last month?
 Or does it have a longstanding global presence?

 - See what kind of social media following the company has.
-While this is somewhat superficial, it can serve as a rough indicator of how many people trust or appreciate the brand (Salesforce, for example, has over 200,000 Twitter followers and 400,000 Facebook likes).
+While this is somewhat superficial, it can serve as a rough indicator of how many people trust or appreciate the brand

-Even if a CRM has been rated excellent by thousands of users, there will come a time when you need support—anything ranging from migration services to outage issues or help setting up user permissions.
+Even if a CRM has been rated excellent by thousands of users, there will come a time when you need support — anything ranging from migration services to outage issues or help setting up user permissions.
 Never take support availability for granted; some smaller vendors may offer only limited resources for issue resolution, such as an online ticketing system with no response time assurance.
-Some larger vendors, on the other hand, are known to charge for support “packages,” meaning if you don’t pay extra, you may have a harder time getting help, or have to turn to third-party forums.
+Some larger vendors, on the other hand, are known to charge for support “packages,” meaning if you don’t pay extra, you may have a harder time getting help or have to turn to third-party forums.

 Decide what support channels are most efficient for your business and try to find a CRM that offers them (e.g. a 24/7 phone line, instant chat, email, a user forum, a dedicated social media support page).
-Too see which solutions rank highest in customer service and support, check out our 2014 CRM Market Index.

 The monthly subscription fee or upfront license fee is usually not the only charge you’ll incur.
 Read the fine print (in the pricing datasheet or software contract) to check for other fees, like data import fees, installation fees, and charges for additional users or storage.
-If you’re considering a modular system (separately-billed functional subsets), figure out which modules and add-ons you’ll need to purchase to build your system, and then calculate the total cost of ownership.
+If you’re considering a modular system (separately-billed functional subsets), figure out which modules and add-ons you’ll need to purchase to build your system and then calculate the total cost of ownership.
 Cheaper upfront subscription cost doesn’t always mean cheaper cost of ownership.

 5. Product demo

-In addition to having the right features and a reliability, it’s important to test out a CRM’s user experience and interface, which requires using the software to firsthand.
+In addition to having the right features and reliability, it’s important to test out a CRM’s user experience and interface, which requires using the software firsthand.
 Most vendors will provide a software demo or even a free trial upon request, but video walkthroughs can also be a great resource.
-You wouldn’t buy a car before you test drove it, and you shouldn’t buy a CRM without demoing the actual product.
+You wouldn’t buy a car before you test drove it, and you shouldn’t buy a CRM without trying the actual product.
 When doing so, here are some questions to ask:

 - How do the dashboards look?